-Why do use fresh green beans?
+Why use fresh green beans?

 It doesn't matter how fancy I get with my side dishes at Thanksgiving and Christmas dinner, my kids always want Green Bean Casserole.
-It's tradition more than taste in my opinion but I'm not a fan of canned green beans-unless my mom canned them and they come out of her Masib jars!
+It's tradition more than taste in my opinion but I'm not a huge fan of canned green beans-unless my mom canned them and they come out of her Mason jars!
 Fresh green beans are not hard to find during the holidays and many grocery stores have them already trimmed.

 What's the shortcut?